TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 ## Make a Bucket throw an entity in the air when hit

-- open the net.minecraft.item.ItemBucket
+- Open the net.minecraft.item.ItemBucket

-- add the method to the class
+- Add the method to the class
 ```code
 	public boolean hitEntity(ItemStack itemstack, EntityLivingBase target, EntityLivingBase player){
 		if(!target.worldObj.isRemote){